-The design I chose for our baby girl was a butterfly design.
-The pieces of each block are small enough that I was able to use a lot of my cute spring fabric scraps.
 I had cute scraps left over from the girls' spring dresses and it was fun to put the different colors together to see what I could come up with.

-And here is the basic quilt top.
 I used a lighter shade of lavendar and a light beige calico for the strips and blocks inbetween the pieced blocks.
 I was trying to pull all of the different colors together and because I bought a backing fabric that was another shade of lavendar...I really tried to pull all the different purple shades together.

 Here is the completed quilt top.
 It's hard to see the detail in this picture, but I machine-stitched the little antennae on each butterfly block.
 I used a deep brown thread to match the deep brown strip of the blocks.
 They turned out really cute.